+Years Years

-Years Years Furniture, fixtures and fittings 5 - 20 Office equipment 3 - 10 IT equipment 3 - 7 Plant and machinery 3 - 15 Land and buildings 50 Vehicles 3 - 5
+5 - 20 Office equipment 3 - 10

+3 - 7 Plant and machinery 3 - 15

+50 Vehicles 3 - 5

+3 - 7 5 - 20Office equipment3 - 7Plant and machinery

 No depreciation is charged for land.
 Depreciation methods, useful lives and residual values are reviewed if there is an indication of a significant change since the last annual reporting date in the pattern by which the Association expects to consume an asset's future economic benefits.